Trives-IT/trives-mendixsdk-starter/readme.md

 Setup:

-- Follow the Mendix tutorial on how to setup a Typescript project
+1. If you don't have npm or Typescript installed yet, follow the instructions described in section 3 of https://docs.mendix.com/apidocs-mxsdk/mxsdk/setting-up-your-development-environment/#setting.
+You can ignore the steps before and after.

-- Create a folder named 'config' in this project's root folder
+2. Create a folder named 'config' in this project's root folder.
-- In it, put a file named 'config.json' that contains the following JSON snippet:
+3. In it, put a file named 'config.json' that contains the following JSON snippet:

    {
-"projectid": "44ad0bb8-dce0-4a1d-b123-123abd871f7f",
+   "projectid": "{YourProjectIdHere}",
-"mendixtoken": "4g442gtMzKtKxQy8aKFnFfVg7Kt54HuWAK1bSSSswfzsdhsUZ6DFGatXW6XHCQyG3RLzraHjhiAi3dh7QkoaGuKdSstxS7okLRGy",
+   "mendixtoken": "{YourMendixTokenHere}",
    "branch": "main"
    }

-- Replace the projectid with the ID of the project you want to use
+4. Replace {YourProjectIdHere} with the ID of the project you want to use.
+You can find it in Sprintr under General > Settings.
-- Replace the mendixtoken with the one you generated
+5. Replace {YourMendixTokenHere} with one you have generated (or create at https://user-settings.mendix.com/link/developersettings)
-- (Optional) Replace the branch name if you don't want to use the main branch of your project
+6. (Optional) Replace the branch name if you don't want to use the main branch of your project

+Instructions:
+This basic project allows you to open a working copy of a Mendix project and more or less do whatever you want with it.